 NanoBrew, Fuseta

 A tiny Norwegian craft brewpub in a Portuguese fishing village?
 You bet.
 NanoBrew was a surprise find in Fuseta.
 It’s open just three nights a week and yet the list has 16+ different beers all brewed on premises.
 Beer tasting plus Norwegian petiscos, sold.
-P.S. they do take away beer.
+P.S.
+They offer take away beer.

 Where: Rua Dr. Virgílio Inglês 114, Fuseta